 We make sure that these products in our Neonatal Intensive Care Unit are free of PVC and DEHP: breast pumps, examination gloves and vascular catheters.

 To reduce chemical pesticide use, we’ve implemented an integrated pest management plan that focuses on prevention as the primary means of pest control, both indoors in buildings and outdoors on grounds.
 Our pest management contractor is certified green.

-We reduced the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
-Rather than running hundreds of 24-hour sterilization cycles each month, we now run 30 cycles.
+We have completely eliminated the use of EtO (ethylene oxide) gas, a highly toxic sterilizing agent for surgical instruments.
 We purchased Sterrads – sterilizing machines that use hydrogen peroxide, a cleaner and more efficient sterilizing agent.
-(Also see Greening the OR.)
+(Also see Greening the OR).)

 Stony Brook Medicine won a 2016 Vizient Sustainability Excellence Award, for our Microfiber Mop Program.
 Using microfiber – which is a more efficient cleaning method than using water and chemicals – yields many benefits.
 It helps the environment, makes it safer for staff to clean floors, and improves cleanliness of patient care areas.
 Cleaning staff no longer have to wring out dirty mops or handle buckets of dirty water.
 The process conserves water and microfiber is providing a more thorough cleaning of all surface areas of the flooring.
 Vizient Sustainability Excellence Awards are given by Vizient, the largest member-owned healthcare company in the country, to hospitals that demonstrate commitment to sustainability practices by implementing a new program with measurable success.

-Jennifer Maxwell, Kathy Terwilliger, Michael DeMasi, Martha Houlihan, Cliff Roggemann and Ally Silver
+Ellen O'Hare, Michael DeMasi, Martha Houlihan, Nikki Hamblin, and Ally Silver